 SEO is not the only way improving your GuideStar profile can help your organization.
 By adding to your nonprofit’s profile, you are marketing to donors and giving them reasons to donate.
 GuideStar has made it easier for donors to give to the organizations that catch their eye without visiting the organization’s website.

 Foundations and corporations are interested in finding nonprofits with diverse staff and boards.
 These businesses have realized the importance of reaching out to diverse communities and even hiring staff to look for ways to connect.
-By adding that you have different races, ethnicities, genders, and more on your board or staff, you will stand out to these organizations and potentially build a new business relationship that can benefit your nonprofit for years to come.
+By adding that you have different races, ethnicities, genders, and perspectives on your board or staff, you will stand out to these organizations and potentially build a new business relationship that can benefit your nonprofit for years to come.

-Private grant foundations are often registered as 501c organizations with the IRS.
+Private grant foundations are often registered as 501(c) organizations with the IRS.
 This means they have their own GuideStar profile.
 Their profile may also include contact information and data on the types of programs they fund.
 If your nonprofit is looking for grants, you can find more information on foundations that provide grants to organizations like yours with GuideStar.
 When you search organizations by zip code with GuideStar, you will find a list of foundations in your area.

 Updating your nonprofit’s GuideStar profile is as simple or complicated as you make it.
 You may only want to include your website and social media links along with information on your programs, or you may want to include more details on the impacts your nonprofit has had on the community you serve.
-Either way, the process to make these updates is discussed on GuideStar’s website.

 Your nonprofit may already have a profile on GuideStar because someone else started it and forgot about it or because it was created after you registered with the IRS.
 To make any changes to your current profile, you must first claim it.